PCI DSS 4.0.1 Compliance: What Every Business Must Do by 2025

 Businesses that process between 20,000 and 1 million e-commerce transactions annually are typically classified as Level 3 merchants under PCI DSS.
 This level often includes small to mid-sized online retailers.

-Like Level 2 merchants, they are required to complete a Self-Assessment Questionnaire (SAQ) each year to verify their compliance with PCI DSS requirements.
+Similar to Level 2 merchants, they are required to complete a Self-Assessment Questionnaire (SAQ) each year to verify their compliance with PCI DSS requirements.
 The specific SAQ they must use depends on how they process, store, or transmit cardholder data.

 Level 4: